Ranked #1 Children's Hospital by U.S. News & World Report

 To request an appointment for your child, please call 617-355-3795.

 When you call, it will be determined if our center is appropriate for your child.
-If it is, an appointment will be arranged to meet with one of our specialists during the next available time.
-Other appointments (Allergy, Cardiology, Cardiothoracic Surgery, Feeding Evaluation, Gastroenterology, Neurology, Pulmonary, etc.) can be coordinated if they are indicated.
+If it is, an appointment will be arranged to meet with one of our Boston Children's specialists during the next available time.
+Other appointments (Allergy, Cardiology, Cardiothoracic Surgery, Feeding Evaluation, Gastroenterology, Neurology, Pulmonary/Respiratory, etc.) can be coordinated if they are indicated.

 As many families do not live in the Boston area, our center tries to limit the number of times a family must travel to the Center for Airway Disorders (CAD).
-Often we are able arrange an appointment on the same day as any other appointments you may require in our hospital.
-Similarly, if your child does need a procedure, we work with other providers to ensure that he is placed under anesthesia as little as possible.
+Often we are able arrange an appointment on the same day as any other appointments you may require at Boston Children's.
+Similarly, if your child does need a procedure, we work with other Boston Children's providers to ensure that he is placed under anesthesia as little as possible.
 Often times the physicians will join together in the operating room to carry out their evaluations and/or procedures.

 Additionally, Boston Children’s Hospital has a wonderful resource in the Center for Families.
 During your time in Boston, you can use this facility to research hospital and community resources, to access your e-mail, to learn more about family to family support, among many other things.
 On this site you will also find information on housing in the Longwood Medial Area, special accommodations, local hotels, and the Patient Family Housing program.